Marsup/vagrant-openruko/README.md

 # Vagrant OpenRuko

-This is the easier way to test OpenRuko.
+This is the easiest way to test OpenRuko.

 ## Install